The Adventures of Robin Hood: Reception

 Contemporary reviews were highly positive.
 "A richly produced, bravely bedecked, romantic and colorful show, it leaps boldly to the forefront of this year's best", wrote Frank S. Nugent of The New York Times.
+The movie premiered at the Radio City Music Hall.
 "It is cinematic pageantry at its best", raved Variety.
 "A highly imaginative retelling of folklore in all the hues of Technicolor, deserving handsome box office returns".
 Film Daily called it "high class entertainment" with "excellent direction" and an "ideal choice" in the casting of Flynn.
 "Excellent entertainment!" wrote Harrison's Reports.
 "Adventure, romance, comedy, and human appeal have been skilfully blended to give satisfaction on all counts ...
 The duel in the closing scenes between the hero and his arch enemy is the most exciting ever filmed".
 John Mosher of The New Yorker called it "a rich, showy, and, for all its tussles, somewhat stolid affair", praising Flynn's performance and the action sequences but finding the "excellent collection" of supporting actors to be "somewhat buried under the medieval panoply".

-Review aggregator website Rotten Tomatoes reports that 100% of critics gave the film a positive rating based on 46 reviews, with an average score of 8.94/10.
-The film is among their list of the 100 best-rated films in cinema.
+Review aggregator website Rotten Tomatoes reports that 100% of critics gave the film a positive rating based on 51 reviews, with an average score of 9.00/10.
+The film is 13th on their list of the 100 best classic films.
 Rotten Tomatoes summarizes the critical consensus as, "Errol Flynn thrills as the legendary title character, and the film embodies the type of imaginative family adventure tailor-made for the silver screen".

 Box office

-The Adventures of Robin Hood became the sixth-highest grossing film of the year, with just over $4 million in revenues at a time when the average ticket price was less than 25 cents.
+The Adventures of Robin Hood became the sixth-highest-grossing film of the year, with just over $4 million in revenues at a time when the average ticket price was less than 25 cents.

 According to Warner Bros records, the film earned $1,928,000 domestically and $2,053,000 overseas.